 What would a Sally Wise event be without delicious food, and the ticket price includes a traditional afternoon tea.
 Alcoholic beverages will be available at bar prices.

-Be sure to book your place quickly, as seating capacity at the Rowella Community Hall venue is limited, due to Covid-19 restrictions.
+Tickets are $35 each.
+Be sure to book your place quickly as seating capacity at the Rowella Community Hall venue is limited, due to Covid-19 restrictions.

 This event is supported by Petrarch's Bookshop, and copies of Sally’s book will be available for purchase signings.